ds26gte/pregexp/README.md

 The use of these procedures is described fully and with examples in the pregexp manual.

+## Common Lisp

-pregexp.lisp is a Common Lisp implementation of the same routines, with the same behavior (modulo transparent stuff like nil being the CL equivalent of #f).
+`pregexp.lisp` is a Common Lisp implementation of the same routines as in `pregexp.scm`, with the same behavior (modulo transparent stuff like nil being the CL equivalent of #f).

+## Documentation

 The pregexp distribution with documentation may be downloaded from a link provided in the pregexp manual